-The Senate has approved a mammoth bill providing $1.1 trillion for federal agencies this year.
-The measure fills in details of the budget deal that bipartisan leaders reached last week and the House approved Wednesday.
+Congress plans to vote this week on a mammoth bill providing $1.1 trillion for federal agencies this year.
+The measure fills in details of the budget deal that bipartisan leaders reached last week.

-Highlights of the measure, which President Barack Obama is expected to sign:
+Highlights of the measure, which lawmakers plan to approve this week and President Barack Obama is expected to sign:

 —Overall: For basic agency operations — excluding the costs of war and natural disasters — the $1.1 trillion includes about $30 billion less than Congress originally provided for last year.
 But it is also about $20 billion more than was provided after automatic spending cuts called the sequester took effect for 2013.
 The total prevents $45 billion in sequester cuts legally required for this year because of the failure of Obama and Congress to agree to previous budget savings.